sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 If even that doesn't work, then we can at least exclude the possibility that _only_ something with _your batch spec_ is wrong.

+> NOTE: You can use the `-keep-logs` flag on the `apply` and `prievew` commands in order to get more information about why a particular batch change is behaving the way it is.

 ### Does it work with a single repository?
 Five?
 Ten?

 Debugging large batch changes that make changes in hundreds of repositories is hard.